-Ready for a dump-and-go slow cooker recipe?
-Try these easy slow cooker Hawaiian meatballs made with pineapple chunks, sloppy joe sauce, and frozen meatballs.
-It's tangy and takes less than five minutes to throw together.
+Try these easy 3-ingredient Hawaiian meatballs made with pineapple chunks, sloppy joe sauce, and frozen meatballs in the slow cooker.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.